Minimal d-Band Model for the Optical Susceptibility of Non-Centrosymmetric Monolayer Transition Metal Dichalcogenides: Nonzero components of and

 By using Eq.~\eqref{ztransf}, the integral in the equation above can be written as combinations of integrals of the kind in Eq.~\eqref{chil11} but over the tIBZ.
 More precisely, this can be done by using the transformation law:

-By means of this $\chi^{\scp (1)}_{xx}$ can be written as a combination of integrals over the tIBZ only :
+By means of this, $\chi^{\scp (1)}_{xx}$ can be written as a combination of integrals over the tIBZ only :

-Exactly the same equation holds true for $\chi^{\scp (1)}_{yy}$, as it should.
-All other components are zero and $\chi^{\scp (1)}_{zz}$ is also so because of the mirror plane normal passing through the transition metal atoms.
+Exactly the same equation holds true for $\chi^{\scp (1)}_{yy}$, as it should be.
+All other components are zero and $\chi^{\scp (1)}_{zz}$ is also so because of the mirror plane passing through the transition metal atoms.

-While bulk TMDCs do not have a second-order nonlinear susceptibility because of its $D_{6h}$ point group, which contains inversion as one of its symmetries, TMDCs monolayer have a reduced $D_{3h}$ point group with no inversion operation.
+While multilayer TMDCs (with an even number of layers) do not have a second-order nonlinear susceptibility because of its $D_{6h}$ point group, which contains inversion as one of its symmetries, monolayer TMDCs (with $2H$ configuration) have a reduced $D_{3h}$ point group with no inversion operation.
 For the second order susceptibility a similar result holds, namely:

-Because of $\sigma_h$ mirror in the $xy$ plane along with the $\sigma_1$ all the components with at leas a $z$ index are zero.
+Because of the $\sigma_h$ mirror plane, all the components with at least a $z$ index are zero.
 Applying all the other symmetries we get:

 Similarly to the linear case, the integrand in Eqs.~\eqref{shg11} and~\eqref{shg22} can be symmetrized, thus reducing the integral over the whole BZ to the tIBZ.
 Without going into details, the final result is: